griffithlab/rnabio.org/_posts/0003-08-01-Integrated_Assignment.md

 - Obtain expression values for the gene SOX4
 - Create an expression results directory, run Stringtie on all samples, and store the results in appropriately named subdirectories in this results dir

-**Q11.)** How do you get the expression of the gene SOX4 across the transfect and control samples?
+**Q11.)** How can you obtain the expression of the gene SOX4 across the transfected and control samples?

 ## Part 4: Differential Expression Analysis